equal8888/Lubuntu-audio-powertool/README.md

 <br>
 Tested on 64-bit Lubuntu (16.04.3 LTS)

-In theory should work on other Debian based distributions but untested.
+In theory should work on other Debian/Lubuntu/Ubuntu versions but untested for now

 ## Usage